Chinese Rare Book Collection

 Chinese Rare Book Digital Collection

 The Digital Collection aims to facilitate users to search and browse the bibliographical information and full-text of the Chinese rare and semi-rare books at the Library and to promote resource-sharing.
-As at April 2013, there are 2,103 volumes of 536 titles with over 320,000 full text images.
-The number of full text images will continue to grow in order to provide more materials to users.
+The Collection now covers more than 6,200 volumes of rare books with around a million of full-text images and the number is still growing.

 Service hours :